Gnossos/BackCage/README.md

 backcage.sh [options] [explicit\_cage_names...]

 ### Options
+All options have defaults, so no option _must_ be specified.
->-B or -b Backup (default) -- cage(s) will be backed up
+>{-B or -b} Backup (default) -- cage(s) will be backed up
 >
 >-R or -r Restore -- cage(s) will be restored
 >
 >-S or -s Select -- use a menu of available cage(s) to select candidate(s) for backup or restoration
+>
+>-C [configuration file path] or -c [configuration file path]; default is "backcage.cfg" in the same folder as backcage.sh.

 Backup and restore are two mutually exclusive _actions_.
 During a single invocation **backcage** can either backup or restore, but not both.
+The configuration file option requires the path to the configuration file as its argument.

 ### Modes
 Backcage operates in one of three modes, depending on the explicit cage names given in the argument list.
 The modes are:

 <dl>
 <dt>Implicit</dt>